chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Features

+- [ ] feat: Discover if pydantic v2 is installed and show parameter object option only in this case
+- [ ] feat: Add run configuration with package name to gutter
 - [ ] feat: If callable is expected, complete without parens
 - [ ] feat: Inline parameter object should ask to remove/other invocations
 - [ ] feat: Transform between lambda, function, partial